-PART THREE:

-Children Count - The Numbers
+PART THREE: Children Count - The Numbers

-Part three presents child-centred data to monitor progress and track the realisation of children's socioeconomic rights in South Africa.
-This year it presents data from 2002 - 2012 and identifies main trends over this 11-year period.
-A set of key indicators track progress in the following domains:
+Part three presents child- and youth-centred data to monitor progress and track the realisation of their socio-economic rights in South Africa.
+This year it presents data from 2002 - 2013 and identifies the main trends over this 12-year period.
+A set of key indicators tracks progress in the following domains:

 - Demography of South Africa's children;

 - Income poverty, unemployment and social grants;

 - Child health;

 - Children's access to education;

 - Children's access to housing; and

-- Children's access to basic services
+- Children's access to basic services.

-A full set of indicators and detailed commentary are available on www.childrencount.ci.org.za
+A full set of indicators and detailed commentary are available on www.childrencount.ci.org.za.